I can’t stress the importance of Step #2 enough!

 I want to be a buyer of stocks that are being bought automatically by these algorithmic software programs that institutional investors have.

-Remember, I am an institutional investor myself and I tend to trade tens of millions of dollars in equities or even hundreds of millions of dollars in equities.
+Remember, I am an institutional investor myself and I tend to trade tens of millions of dollars in equities or even hundreds of millions of dollars.

 So when a whole bunch of institutions like me are buying a sector, individual investors, like you, can pretty much jump on board and let us push the prices up for the next year or two.